lombardpress/lombardpress-schema/docs/critical.md

   * The `witDetail` information should target only one reading.
 General notes meant to offer detail or information about the entire apparatus should be included in a `note` element which should appear at the end of the `app`.
 4. For ease of processing and clarity, `witDetail` elements should come immediately after the `rdg` with which it is associated.
 5. `witDetail` **SHOULD** include an `@xml:lang`.
-6. `witDetail` **SHOULD** be longer than 100 words, since it is expected that this note will be included in a printed *apparatus criticus*.
+6. `witDetail` **SHOULD NOT** be longer than 100 words, since it is expected that this note will be included in a printed *apparatus criticus*.
 Longer notes should be included in an `app/note`.

 ### Example